ahryciuk/The-SPT-3G-Wide-Survey-Preliminary-Point-Source-Catalog/README.md

 <p align="center">
   <img src="summary_plots/map_process_archipleyetal2025.PNG" width="300">
   <br>
   <em>Each panel is an important step in the point source finding procedure.
 The top left is the raw coadded (season-averaged) sky map data with the point sources intact.
 The raw maps are optimally filtered to preferrentially select telescope beam-like spatial profiles to produce the top right panel.
 The CLEAN algorithm removes the point sources and spurious "wings" caused by timestream filtering (bottom left).
-The raw sky maps are cleaned by re-injecting the correct point source profiles back into the map with the correct flux.
+The subtracted sources are re-injected back into the residual map with the correct flux.
 Figure from Archipley et al. 2025.</em>
 </p>

 ## Summary of Catalog Results: